 All parties wishing to provide comments on or modify this guidance should submit proposed changes, along with a rationale for the proposal, to EHS for consideration.
 EHS reserves full discretion to implement proposed changes.
-Revisions will occur annually or more frequently as deemed necessary by the Environmental Health Manager.
+Revisions will occur annually or more frequently as deemed necessary by EHS.